Little Yellow Wheelbarrow

 Petunias

-Petunias are one of the most popular annuals due to the tons of showy, colorful blooms they add to any garden or container.
-These sturdy, pest-resistant plants are capable of putting on loads of flowers all season long and come in a wide variety of colors and patterns to suit any need.
-Petunias are very easy to start inside, and I always tend to begin mine too early (too eager!).
-By the time planting season rolls around, my house gets overrun with pots and pots of blooming petunias – it’s a good problem to have.
+Petunias are among the most popular annuals due to the many showy, colorful blooms they add to any garden or container.
+These sturdy, pest-resistant plants can put on loads of flowers all season long and come in a wide variety of colors and patterns to suit any need.
+Petunia seeds are straightforward to start inside, and I always tend to begin mine too early (too eager!).
+When planting season rolls around, my house gets overrun with pots and blooming petunias – it’s a good problem to have.

 • Sow Method: Start indoors